What You Need to Know About Nuclear Equipment Operation Technician

 - Apply safety tags to equipment needing maintenance.

 - Test plant equipment to ensure it is operating properly.

-Nuclear Equipment Operation Technicians state the following job skills are important in their day-to-day work.
+When polled, Nuclear Equipment Operation Technicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.